 The traditional role of simulation modeling as a way of checking and comparing processes in workshops and warehouses, as well as in the systems of intra-plant transport of industrial enterprises remains, of course, and it is relevant when introducing the principles of Industry 4.0 to enterprises.

-Fundamentally new problems arise when simulation modeling is used in an emulation mode to test and configure programs for working with real objects in an enterprise.
+Fundamentally new opportunities arise when simulation modeling is used in an emulation mode to test and configure programs for working with real objects in an enterprise.
 While a further option is to use simulation modeling to support the creation of a digital twin, a virtual copy of equipment or, perhaps, a whole production site.

 When using simulation modeling in emulation mode, it becomes possible to investigate the interaction of local control systems with each other and with high-level coordinating systems.
 It is important to check both the logical feasibility of the proposed control algorithms and the physical viability of transport and warehouse operations in production (often performed simultaneously).
 It is also necessary to consider the high autonomy and communication properties of individual objects in the processes under study.